Magilla10/10x-project/README.md

 ### GitHub Copilot

-AI instructions for GitHub Copilot are available in `.github/copilot-instructions.md`
+AI instructions for GitHub Copilot are available in `.github/copilot-instructions.md`.

 ### Windsurf

 The `.windsurfrules` file contains AI configuration for Windsurf.

+## Project Status

+This project is currently in the **MVP development phase**.

 ## Contributing

 Please follow the AI guidelines and coding practices defined in the AI configuration files when contributing to this project.
+Contributions are welcome—feel free to submit pull requests for bug fixes, features, or improvements.

 ## License

-MIT
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.